stevef1uk/artificial_mind/README.md

 - **Focused Learning** - System focuses on promising areas and learns from outcomes
 - **Meta-Learning** - System learns about its own learning process
 - **Semantic Concept Discovery** - LLM-based concept extraction with understanding
+- **Intelligent Knowledge Filtering** - LLM-based assessment of novelty and value to prevent storing obvious/duplicate knowledge

 ---